Cowell hails X Factor spoof show

 "And now I've seen the Twitter reaction to the previews and the people who've seen it really love it.
 So I'm thrilled."

-The production, which stars Nigel Harman as a Simon-like show boss, takes an affectionate swipe at a number of figures associated with the ITV show with characters based on Cheryl Cole - who is to return to the singing contest later this year - and Louis Walsh.
+The production, which stars Nigel Harman as a Cowell-like show boss, takes an affectionate swipe at a number of figures associated with the ITV show with characters based on Cheryl Cole - who is to return to the singing contest later this year - and Louis Walsh.
 Take That star Gary Barlow gets a nod with a dog named after him.

-Simon admitted: "It's embarrassing, but I've got a thick skin."
+Cowell admitted: "It's embarrassing, but I've got a thick skin."

 Other celebrity guests at the opening night included Louis Walsh, Sinitta, former X Factor stars Rylan Clark and Stacey Solomon and Britain's Got Talent judge Amanda Holden.